 It is fun to walk along and take it all in; the prices vary wildly based on the quality.

-You can see really anything along this boardwalk.
+You can really see everything along this boardwalk.
 I saw guys making sandcastles for tips, doing mime acts, posing with marijuana flags, offering to arm wrestle you, and just playing a musical instrument for tips.

 Along the boardwalk, there is almost every type of fair food your heart can desire.